In my note in the book I have answered this question. Still, some individuals believe there is no

 when I got the idea.

-each comment and made it a title of a poem.
-I made up my mind that I was going to write a poem for
+took each comment and made it a title of a poem.
+I made up my mind that I was going to write a

-each comment made.
+poem for each comment made.
 Before I knew it, I had 50 poems for my book.
-But I couldn't leave it at that.
-I
+But I couldn't leave it

-parts, Journey into Hell, Purgatory, and Rebirth.
-The first part presents the poems of suicide as if told
+three parts, Journey into Hell, Purgatory, and Rebirth.
+The first part presents the poems of suicide as

-by one sole individual, the persona of the book.
-The persona speaks to us directly, and presents to us
+if told by one sole individual, the persona of the book.
+The persona speaks to us directly, and presents

 succeeds in committing suicide, and winds up, in neither heaven nor hell, but in purgatory; a last-